McGr3g0r/cc1101-wizzard/README.md

 # cc1101-wizzard
 CC1101 serial console tool

-This is my reimplementation of cc1101-tool.
+This is my reimplementation of cc1101-tool, and it is a work in progress.
 It has handlers for commands that can be registered in the code dynamically.

 Currently working on monitor mode - monitoring for registered radio protocols (like EV1527, HCS200, Somfy RTS Keytis)